How to Tackle the Vanderbilt 2016-2017 Application Essay

 Please briefly elaborate on one of your extracurricular activities or work experiences.
 (150-400 words)

 There are two main purposes of this essay.
-The first is to give you a chance to elaborate on an activity you wrote about briefly in the extracurricular section of the Common App.
-If there is an activity you are particularly passionate about, but did not have the chance to write about it in your regular Common app essay, this is a chance to provide more information about your role.
+The first is to give you a chance to elaborate on an activity you wrote about briefly in the extracurricular section of the Common Application.
+If there is an activity you are particularly passionate about, but did not have the chance to write about it in your regular Common App essay, this is a chance to provide more information about your role.

-However, always tie the internship or research job with work you would like to do at Vanderbilt (working with a specific professor on a project that is related to one you did at the lab you interned at).
+However, always tie the internship or research job with work you would like to do at Vanderbilt (i.e., working with a specific professor on a project that is related to one you did at the lab you interned at).
 It would benefit you to do some research on Vanderbilt’s specific academic departments here; don’t be afraid to name drop lab projects that you’ve researched to show your interest in this particular school.

 Another purpose of this essay is to give students who held a part-time job an opportunity to provide more details about their situation.
-Sometimes student write off work experiences as different from and not as “credible” as extracurriculars, but they can actually set you apart from other applicants, particularly if your work experience offered you a chance to try something new, provided you with some sort of obstacle that you were able to overcome, or shaped the way you think about the world.
+Sometimes students write off work experiences as different from and not as “credible” as extracurriculars, but they can actually set you apart from other applicants, particularly if your work experience offered you a chance to try something new (provided you with some sort of obstacle that you were able to overcome) or shaped the way you think about the world.

-You can also take this opportunity to briefly explain the circumstances that caused you to take a part time job (money is tight at home, you are saving up for a medical mission trip, etc.) and then paint that circumstance in a light that will reflect the positive character traits.
+You can also take this opportunity to briefly explain the circumstances that caused you to take a part-time job (money is tight at home, you are saving up for a medical mission trip, etc.) and then paint that circumstance in a light that will reflect the positive character traits.
 For example, if you took a job to save money so that you could go on a medical mission trip over the summer, you can talk about what led you to make that decision, and how that might affect how you want to spend your undergraduate career at Vanderbilt.

 You can also take this opportunity to highlight aspects of yourself that you feel were not mentioned in your Common App.
 If it is clear in your application that you enjoy music and theater, but there is not much about your love for robotics, write about the time you made your first robot or entered your first robotics competition.

 Hopefully with these tips on how to tackle Vanderbilt’s supplemental essay to the Common App, you will be on your way to having the opportunity to become a Commodore!
-Anchor Down!
+Anchor down!